-There are so many sweet Italian treats to enjoy this Easter 2020 at home.
-Some are very simple desserts linked to the peasant culture, while others are more elaborate and colourful.
+Easter 2021 is just around the corner, and while celebrations and festivities will be different this year due to the coronavirus pandemic, you'll can still enjoy the finest Italian Easter traditions at home.
+There are a wide range of sweet Italian treats to enjoy this Easter 2021 at home; some are very simple desserts and pastries linked to the peasant culture, while others are more elaborate and colourful.
 There are desserts strongly linked to the territory and others that have gone beyond the regional borders and then become a symbol of Easter in Italy.

-Easter 2020 is just around the corner so let's find out about 10 traditional Easter pastries from all over Italy that, despite confinement at home, you can still enjoy or even have a go at making yourself!
+Let's find out about 10 traditional Easter desserts from all over Italy that, despite continued COVID-19 restrictions, you can still enjoy or even have a go at making yourself at home!

 Colomba - Lombardy